Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 :::tip Reward

 + 25 Activity Tokens for the last warrior
-+ 2 Activity Tokens for each warrior who is killed
++ 2 Activity Tokens for each warrior who takes a killed
 + +8 Activity Rank Points for entering
 + +1 activity rank point for each character killed.